Brigus South: Demographics

 As a designated place in the 2016 Census of Population conducted by Statistics Canada, Brigus South recorded a population of 83 living in 35 of its 72 total private dwellings, a change of from its 2011 population of 86.
 With a land area of 6.36 km2, it had a population density of in 2016.

 Economy

 The economy was based on small boat inshore fishery and reported a catch of 480 quintals of fish that year.
 On a census report dated 1697 it was reported that the settlement had "No sheep, garden or pasture lands" making it likely that it was first used as a fishing station between 1675 and 1677.
 The first dwellings were built on the East side of the harbour which could not be seen from the ocean.
 It was a good hideaway from the French and Spanish men of war and Pirate ships.

 Government

 Brigus South is a local service district (LSD) that is governed by a committee responsible for the provision of certain services to the community.
-The chair of the LSD committee is Noreen Power.